kwgt/envlog/README.md

 ## Usage
 ### Logger process
 This process is receiving data from a sensor and registering it in the database.
-Data can be received  input by serial device via  gateway device or by UDP available.
+Data can be received  input by serial device via  gateway device or by UDP and TCP available.
 You can choose to use either SQLite3 or MySQL(MariaDB) as the database.

 ```
 envlog-logger [options]